USS Texas (BB-35): Operations Detachment and Iceberg

 Though the island of Iwo Jima was not declared to be captured until 16 March, Texas departed from the Volcano Islands on 7 March, and returned to Ulithi Atoll to prepare for the invasion of Okinawa (Operation Iceberg).
 She departed from Ulithi with Task Force 54, the gunfire support unit, on 21 March, and arrived in the Ryukyu Islands on the 26th.
 Texas moved in close to Okinawa and began her prelanding bombardment that same day.
 For the next six days, she fired multiple salvos from her main guns to prepare the way for several Army and Marine divisions to make their amphibious landings on 1 April.

 Each evening, Texas retired from her bombardment position close to Okinawa, but returned the next morning to resume her bombardments.
 The enemy ashore, preparing for a defense-in-depth strategy as at Iwo Jima, made no answer.
 Only air units provided a response, as several kamikaze raids were sent to harass the bombardment group.
 Texas escaped damage during those attacks.
 On 1 April, after six days of aerial and naval bombardment, the ground troops went ashore, and for almost two months, Texas remained in Okinawan waters providing gunfire support for the troops and fending off the enemy aerial assault.
 In performing the latter mission, she claimed one kamikaze kill on her own and claimed three assists.
 Texas was at general quarters for over 50 days straight at Okinawa due to the threat of kamikazes.
 This meant that the crew were at their battle stations at all times for seven weeks and ate only crackers and K-rations for meals and their only resting time was a quick shower and change of clothes every 3 days.
-Texas was never damaged as a result and it is believed that this was the only U.S. ship that stayed at general quarters for that long at any point during World War II.
+Texas was never damaged as a result and it is believed that this was the only U.S. ship that stayed at general quarters for such duration at any point during World War II.
 She fired 2,019 fourteen-inch shells, 2,643 5-inch shells, 490 3-inch shells, 3,100 rounds of 40 mm ammunition, and 2,205 rounds of 20 mm ammunition during the Okinawa campaign.
 On 14 May she departed Okinawa for the Philippines.